How to Put Your WordPress Site in Safe Mode For Quick Troubleshooting

 Turn on Safe Mode for Quick Troubleshooting

-Perhaps back in the day, the most common solution was to deactivate plugins, then work your way down the list until you find the culprit.
-Or just switching over to the default theme and see if that helped any.
+Perhaps back in the day, the most common solution was to deactivate plugins, then work your way down the list until you found the culprit.
+Or just switch over to the default theme and see if that helped at any.
 While this is still a good idea that may work for some.
 For others, having a plugin that takes care of everything is a better and quicker solution.

 Safe Mode is a fantastic plugin for when you need to troubleshoot a WordPress site.
 It’s perfect for when you don’t want any extraneous things – like plugins or themes – getting in the way.
 Just turn it on, clear your cache, and start fresh!